DanDo385/solidity-edu/01-datatypes-and-storage/README.md

 - **Gas predictability**: Type sizes determine computational costs
 - **Security**: Type confusion can lead to vulnerabilities

+Think of storage like a *global shipping warehouse*: every package must have the exact same dimensions and aisle number on every forklift (node) so deliveries are reproducible worldwide.

 This is similar to Rust (safety through types) and Go (explicit types), but stricter than both because blockchain state must be deterministically reproducible.
+Solidity was co-designed by Gavin Wood and Christian Reitwiessner; they favored explicit types so compilers (Solc) could map human code to tight EVM bytecode without ambiguity.

 ## Background: The EVM Storage Model

+**Fun fact**: Solc first lowers Solidity to an intermediate language called *Yul* before emitting bytecode.
+That lets the compiler aggressively reorder storage writes for gas gains while keeping the slot math deterministic.

 ### Storage Slots (256-bit)